robotont/robotont.github.io/source/files/demo_gazebo.rst

       roslaunch robotont_gazebo gazebo.launch

-The launch file has four arguments:
+The launch file has three arguments:

 * model - chooses between a model with NUC and realsense and a model without them